Silicon nitride based integrated photonic circuit to control a cold-atom source

-In this paper we show the integration of a cold atom inertial sensor with a photonic integrated circuit that is used to distribute the laser beams to multiple MOT beams, control the power of each of the beams and enables switching these beams at MHz rates by applying a phase shift to the waveguide using a piezo electric material (PZT).
+In this paper, we show the operation of a cold atom source employing a PIC that is used to distribute the laser beams to multiple MOT beams, control the power of each of the beams and enables switching these beams on a $\approx$~1~$\mu$s time scale by applying a phase shift to the waveguide using a piezo electric material (PZT).

 Piezoelectric actuation in photonic devices offers a low power, high speed solution and is compatible with materials such as Si and low loss Si$_{3}$N$_{4}$.
 These materials do not exhibit electro-optic effects since they have essentially no $\chi^{(2)}$ non-linearity due to their inversion symmetry \cite{tian_piezoelectric_2024}.
 Piezoelectricity is an effect where charges can be generated and accumulated at the surface of a material, with no inversion symmetry, under external pressure.
-Naturally the inverse of this process can also happen by applying a current to induce stress and strain in a material.
+The inverse of this process can also happen by applying a current to induce stress and strain in a material.
 Stress is the internal resistance developed by the object to avoid deformation, while strain is the ratio of change in dimensions to the initial dimensions of the object.
-The stress and strain in the piezo electric material will cause stress to the waveguide material, which leads to a change in the effective refractive index through the stress-optic effect.
+The stress and strain in the piezo electric material will cause stress to the waveguide material, leading to a change in the effective refractive index through the stress-optic effect.
 The key to induce this effect is to use a piezoelectric material with large piezoelectric coefficients.
-One such material is PbZr$_{x}$Ti$_{1-x}$O$_{3}$ (PZT) with piezoelectric coefficients d$_{33f} >$~200~pm/V and e$_{31f} >$~18~C/m$^2$, which have been achieved using a wafer-scale Pulsed Laser Deposition (PLD) growth method built by LAM Research \cite{nguyen_strongly_2017, nguyen_wafer-scale_2017}.
-To enhance the refractive index change in silicon nitride waveguides with PZT, LioniX International has developed a dome like structure of the PZT on top of the waveguide.
-This structure significantly increases the y-stress tensor present in silicon nitride \cite{hosseini_stress-optic_2015, everhardt_ultra-low_2022} and allows one to obtain a $\pi$ phase shift by applying V$_{\pi}$~$\sim$~16~V at 1550~nm.
+One material is PbZr$_{x}$Ti$_{1-x}$O$_{3}$ (PZT) with piezoelectric coefficients d$_{33f} >$~200~pm/V and e$_{31f} >$~18~C/m$^2$, which have been achieved using a wafer-scale Pulsed Laser Deposition growth method built by LAM Research \cite{nguyen_strongly_2017, nguyen_wafer-scale_2017}.
+To enhance the refractive index change in Si$_3$N$_4$ waveguides with PZT, LioniX International has developed a dome like structure of the PZT on top of the waveguide.
+This structure significantly increases the y-stress tensor present in Si$_3$N$_4$ \cite{hosseini_stress-optic_2015, everhardt_ultra-low_2022} and allows to obtain a $\pi$ phase shift by applying V$_{\pi}$~$\sim$~16~V at 1550~nm.